0xseljarida/Inception/NOTES.md

 # 03 · The situation that created Docker

-**Everything above already existed, and none of it was Docker's.** Yet containers stayed a specialist tool: hosting providers and infrastructure teams ran them at scale, ordinary developers never touched one.
-A second problem was still wide open.
+**Everything above already existed, and none of it was Docker's.** Yet containers stayed a specialist tool: hosting providers ran them at scale, ordinary developers never touched one.

-**A developer writes code.
-It runs perfectly on their machine.** The tester pulls it and it breaks: a missing library, a different language version, an environment variable that only exists on the first machine.
-Nobody can say *why*, because nobody can see the difference.
+> **"It works on my machine."**

-**There was no way to hand someone your exact environment.** Building a container meant assembling the filesystem by hand, choosing namespaces, wiring the network, then repeating all of it on every machine.
+**Because there was no way to hand someone your environment.** Building a container meant assembling a filesystem by hand, choosing namespaces, wiring the network, then repeating all of it on every machine.

 > **Isolation was solved.
 Distribution wasn't.**

-**Docker's answer was the image.** Build your environment once (OS libraries, language runtime, dependencies, config) and ship it as a single artifact that runs identically on any machine with a compatible kernel and CPU architecture.
+**Docker's answer was the image:** build the environment once, ship it as one artifact.

 | | |
 |:--|:--|